webmastersmith/WGU_Cloud_Computing/D338_Cloud_Platform_Solutions_AZ-104/Azure_Administrator_AZ-104.md

   - charts to visualize metrics. view health and availability.
   - query and analyze logs.
   - alerts and actions: critical conditions notify you.
+  - **Extend functionality**: adding **Azure Monitor Agent** to compute resources.
+Collects data on VM internal operations.
   - **Data Stores**
     - hold metrics and logs. **Azure Monitor Metrics** and **Azure Monitor Logs** are the two base types of data used by the service.
   - ![azure monitor](img/azure_monitor.PNG)
+- **Activity Log**
+  - who, what, when, where. subscription level events.
 - **Analyze**
   - analytics from your logs.
+  - create and test queries.
+Use the query results to directly analyze the data, save your queries, visualize the data, and create alert rules.
+  - uses a version of the **Data Explorer** query language.
+The language is suitable for simple log queries, but also includes advanced functionality like **aggregations**, **joins**, and **smart analytics**.
 - **Insights**
   - analysis, alerting, and streaming to external systems.
 - **Integrate**